Working with Recruiters: The Different Types and What They Do

 Contingency Recruiter or Retained Recruiter

 Sometimes, people try to explain the difference between contingency recruiters and retained recruiters in terms of the compensation.
 There was even a benchmark set at $100,000-a-year for a point where a person would rise above contingency recruiters and pass into the realm of retained recruiters.
 At that time, I had contracts for retained work under $100,000 a year and contracts for contingency work above $100,000 a year.
 My relationship to the applicant did not change based on these contracts.
 I had jobs to fill and needed people to fill them.
-So at times, a recruiter may have some contracts that pay them a non-refundable advance payment (a retainer) for their services and have contracts for payment after the job has been filled.
-More recently, some retained firms have also done contingency work (The Directory of Executive and Professional Recruiters).
+At times, a recruiter may have some contracts that pay them a non-refundable advance payment (a retainer) for their services and have contracts for payment after the job has been filled.
+More recently, retained firms have also done contingency work (The Directory of Executive and Professional Recruiters).

-In practice, how a recruiter is compensated is not important to you as a potential employee.
+In practice, how hiring companies pay a recruiter is not important to you as a potential employee.
 The contacts the recruiter has in relation to the type of contacts you need to further your career is important.
 Since contingency recruiters and retained recruiters both work under a contract and given that financial benchmarks are not that useful in the changing landscape of compensation, the best way to work with a recruiter is to help the recruiter understand your experience and the type of job you are seeking.
 If the recruiter has jobs that fit your experience, he has a network that is valuable to you.
 Typically, the sterling silver of retained search firms are conducting searches where the level of contact is with the board of directors and the level of search is for “C” level managers, that is, Chief Executive Officers, Chief Revenue Officers, and so forth.
-When people at that level of experience contact me, I refer them to Tom Snyder, who hired many people from me when he was an executive in the CPG industry.
+When people at that level of experience contact me, I refer them to Tom Snyder, who hired people from me when he was an executive in the CPG industry.
 Tom has placed over 50 C-level executives.
 The Chicago office of Spencer Stuart, where Tom works, is the most effective consumer goods executive staffing practice in the country.

 You and the Recruiter